rhuss/rhuss.github.io/_posts/2014-10-13-Docker-Maven-Plugin-Rewrite.md

 But I was not happy.

 The reason is, that I started from a very special, probably very uncommon use case: A single application, multiple different servers for multiples tests.
-A much more common scenario is to have a fixed application server brand for the application, running with multiple linked in backend containers like databases.
+A much more common scenario is to have a fixed application server brand for the application, running with multiple linked backend containers like databases.
 My plugin doesn't work well with running multiple containers at once.
 Or to state it otherwise: The plugin was not prepared for orchestration of multiple docker containers.

 Also, there was too much happening *magically* behind the scenes: When pushing a data image, it was implicitly build.
 When starting a container for integration test, the data container is also build before.